mohrayo/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion -Delete the directory my_first_directory that is in the /tmp directory.
 10-back - Write a script that changes the working directory to the previous one.
-11-lists -a script that list all files in current and parent directory
+11-lists -a script that list all files in current and parent directory 12- a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory\n 13-symbolic_link - a symbolic link to /bin/ls, named __ls__\n